-With respect to materials posted on bulletin boards, it is not appropriate to remove or deface signed posters, for example, announcements of social events in a certain religious community or the gay community, even if some people find such material offensive.
+With respect to materials posted on bulletin boards, it is not appropriate to remove or deface signed posters, even if some people find such material offensive.
 If you are offended by a poster signed by a person or group in the MIT community, it is appropriate to convey your sense of offense to those who created the poster.
 It is not appropriate to remove or deface the poster.

-Source: MIT Guidelines for Raising Complaints about Harassment It is usually easier to deal with issues of free expression and harassment when members of the community think in terms of interests rather than rights.
+Source: MIT Guidelines for Raising Complaints about Harassment

+It is usually easier to deal with issues of free expression and harassment when members of the community think in terms of interests rather than rights.
 It may be "legal" to do many things that are not in one's interests or in the interests of members of a diverse community.
 Most people intuitively recognize that there may be some difference between their rights and their interests.
 For example, most people do not insist on offending others once they have learned that their behavior is offensive, even in circumstances where they may have, or think that they have, a legal right to do so.
 Thus, anyone dealing with harassment concerns may find it useful to think about the interests on all sides as well as the rights.

-♦ II (9).
+👙 II (9).
 Gambling and Raffles